Marco de Hohenlohe-Langenburg: Life and family

 Prince Marco was born in Madrid, Spain, on 8 March 1962.
 He was the eldest son of Prince Max of Hohenlohe-Langenburg by his then wife Ana Luisa de Medina y Fernández de Córdoba, 12th Marquise of Navahermosa and 10th Countess of Ofalia (1940−2012), who was the eldest child of Victoria Eugenia Fernández de Córdoba, 18th Duchess of Medinaceli (1917–2013).

 Prince Marco's mother, the previous heiress to the dukedom of Medinaceli, predeceased her mother in 2012.
 He succeeded as duke when his grandmother, the 18th Duchess of Medinaceli, died in 2013.
 He preserved his family's cultural heritage as director of the Fundación Medinaceli.

-In 1996, he married a German citizen, Sandra Schmidt-Polex, by whom he had two children:
+In 1996, he married a German citizen, Sandra Schmidt-Polex, whose family belonged to a wealthy Frankfurt banking and industrial dynasty that rose to prominence in the 19th century, played an influential role in financial and corporate circles, and was closely connected by marriage to other prominent Frankfurt business families—such as the Andreae, de Bary, and Bansa—as well as to several families of the German nobility.